openstack/cinder/doc/source/drivers-all-about.rst

 * The CI comments must be properly formatted to show up in the CI summary in Gerrit

+* *(Beginning with the Indri release)* meet the basic Cinder driver security requirements and respond in a timely fashion to security-related issues reported against the driver

 Non-compliant drivers will be tagged as unsupported if:

 * No CI success reporting occurs within a two week span
 * The CI is found to not be testing the expected driver (CI runs using the default LVM driver, etc.)
+* Driver security issues are not responded to in a timely manner
 * Other issues are found but failed to be addressed in a timely manner

-CI results are reviewed on a regular basis and if found non-compliant, a driver patch is submitted flagging it as 'unsupported'.
-This can occur at any time during the development cycle.
-A driver can be returned to 'supported' status as soon as the CI problem is corrected.
+CI results and Launchpad security-related issues filed against drivers are reviewed on a regular basis and if found non-compliant, a driver patch is submitted flagging the driver as 'unsupported'.
+This can occur at any time during the development cycle, and the commit message on the patch will indicate the reason(s) for revoking 'supported' status.
+A driver can be returned to 'supported' status as soon as the problem is corrected.

 We do a final compliance check around the third milestone of each release.
 If a driver is marked as 'unsupported', vendors have until the time of